Table of contents

 Listen to what your bees are saying.
 Dry sugar feeding is a wintertime thing, not a spring or a fall thing.
 If you remember that, your bees won’t haul it away.

-Don’t change, just think
+Don’t change, just be reasonable

 I’m not proposing you abandon time-honored recipes for syrup or trusted guidelines for feeding.
 Of course not.
 I’m only suggesting they are meant for your convenience, not your undoing.
 Lighten up and realize no bee is going to complain about your quality control or lack thereof.
 Spend less time worrying about exact measurements and precise recipes, and spend more time thinking about how the bees will access the feed, how cold it will get, and how edible it will be.